Career-Track Lecturer Positions in the Program in Writing and Rhetoric

 To learn more about the Program in Writing and Rhetoric, visit our website at: http://pwr.stanford.edu.
 If you have questions about PWR or the lecturer position, write to Marvin Diogenes, PWR Director and Associate Vice Provost for Undergraduate Education, at firstname.lastname@example.org.

-To apply and to view a more detailed job description, please follow the instructions found at https:// apply.interfolio.com/117316.
+To apply and to view a more detailed job description, please follow the instructions found at https://apply.interfolio.com/135961.

 Please send a letter of application outlining your experience and interests in the teaching of writing and speaking and the field of rhetoric and composition (and how you connect your disciplinary training to the teaching of writing, speaking, and research), curriculum vitae, three letters of reference, and a teaching philosophy statement to Professor Adam Banks, Faculty Director, Program in Writing and Rhetoric.
 Deadline for applications is 11:59 p.m.
-PST, January 9, 2023.
+Eastern Standard Time, January 8, 2024.
 All application materials must be submitted via Interfolio.

 Consistent with its obligations under the law, the University will provide reasonable accommodation to any employee with a disability who requires accommodation to perform the essential functions of the job.